stirlingdonaldson/donaldsonblack/README.md

 deno task start

 ```
-This watch files and reload on change
+This also watches files and reloads on change